MattMills/ocf-repository/README.md

 I am not a scientist.
 I am know qualified to do this work in any way.
 Nonetheless, this work is important to me, and I feel it isn't being done.
 Do with that what you will, I don't care.

+I'd also like to note, exploring these concepts can be inherently distressing at times.
+Remain grounded, but embrace the unknown.

+As a friend of mine once said, "It's a bit like trying to read an infinite book -- no matter how much you read, there's always more."

 ## Key Concepts

 The OCF integrates ideas from psychology, sociology, physics, and systems theory to provide a comprehensive view of consciousness across various scales.
 Key components include: